Skyemou5/portfolio_website/portfolio_site/content/projects/ratchet_and_clank_scene_unity.md

     - Blender
     - CSharp
     - Game Dev
-summary: Recreation of a scene from ratched and clank as close as possible in Unity.
+summary: Recreation of a scene from Ratchet and Clank as close as possible in Unity.
 Various tools like Blender, Unity, Substance were used to acoomplish this.
 weight: 2
 ---